2022-cs244/2022-cs244.github.io/deliverables/tofino-model.md

 1. Port the P4 program.
 Modify your existing P4 program for TNA.
 You'll have to replace BMv2-specific intrinsic metadata with TNA-specific intrinsic metadata. ...
 Use the new architecture model (find an example TNA program in ...)

 2. Write a PTF test script to test the P4 program.
-Use
+Use ...

 3. Enhance your P4 program and test it.
 You'll need to try at least three out of these four recommendations.

 - (Basic) Increase the size of the IP routing table(s) in your router program to as much as possible.
-- (Advanced) Implement additional protocols in the data plane.
+- (Advanced) Implement and test additional protocols in the data plane.
 ICMP, ARP,
-- (Advanced) ECMP
+- (Advanced) Implement and test ECMP (Equal-Cost Multi-Path) forwarding.
-- (Advanced) Implement programs based on data-plane state (round-robin)
+- (Advanced) Implement and test programs based on data-plane state (round-robin)

 Create a directory in the project github, copy your P4 program and test script in that directory, and submit it via git.